Coronavirus outbreak: What we know and what we don’t know

-Cases of the new coronavirus that originated in the Chinese city of Wuhan have expanded into the thousands, with more than 130 deaths.
-The virus’ spread elsewhere — including the U.S., which has at least six confirmed cases — has public health officials around the world on high alert.
+Cases of the new coronavirus that originated in the Chinese city of Wuhan have expanded into the thousands, with more than 170 deaths.
+The virus’ spread elsewhere — including the U.S., which has at least six confirmed cases, the last one marking the first time the illness was spread from one person to another here — contributed to the World Health Organization’s decision to declared the outbreak a public health emergency.
 The Gazette spoke to Professor of Epidemiology Marc Lipsitch, director of the Harvard T.H.
 Chan School of Public Health’s Center for Communicable Disease Dynamics and an expert on the spread of infectious diseases, including his work during the SARS coronavirus outbreak in 2003.

 Q&A